PinkPant/Project/README.md

 ## Set Up authorized_keys

-Modify the *public_keys_url* parameter to point to your public keys URL, such as `https://cisgitlab.ufv.ca/Rajani_Saini.keys`
+Modify the *authkeys_url* parameter in `group03.env.yaml` to point to your public keys URL, such as `https://cisgitlab.ufv.ca/Rajani_Saini.keys`

 ## Create Stack